 To create the final map, 200 kilograms of litter collected from Rye was sorted through, to obtain 16 kilograms that was used in the final sculpture.
-Of this, 5.5 kilograms of cigarette butts were recovered and registered with Tangaroa Blue Tangaroa Blue Foundation – an Australia-wide not-for-profit organisation dedicated to the removal and prevention of marine debris.
+Of this, 5.5 thousand cigarette butts were recovered and registered with Tangaroa Blue Tangaroa Blue Foundation – an Australia-wide not-for-profit organisation dedicated to the removal and prevention of marine debris.

 The map also served as an educational tool via signage that was part of the installation.

 Social Well-Being Awards Winner

 Tomorrow Today Education Foundation